Treaslane1/Embedded-Systems/README.md

 Click this read 1 then complete 3 and 4 titled "testing hardware" and "testing software" respectively For "Getting Started" 2 is for work at home

+Summary Session:
+Managed to get task 101 "Blinky" completed, succuessfully coding the red and green lights to flash then the red in sequence Rest confuses me too much too attempt without audio for tutorials
 ---